East Union Township, Ohio: Geography

+The unincorporated community of East Union is located in the northern area of the township.
+Riceland, an unincorporated community situated on U.S. Route 30, straddles the border between East Union Township to the west and Sugar Creek Township to the east.
+The mobile home communities of Wooster Rolling Wheels and Whispering Pines Estates are also located in the township.

 The village of Apple Creek is located in southern East Union Township.

 Name and history

 East Union Township was established in 1814, and named after Union, Maine, the native home of a first settler.
 It is the only East Union Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-As of 2019, the members of the board were Joseph Rabatin, Dan Hodge, and Blake Meier, and the fiscal officer was Valorie Lewis.